 Some people may also benefit from receiving a kidney transplant before needing to go on dialysis, a procedure known as preemptive kidney transplant.

-But for certain people with kidney failure, a kidney transplant may be more risky than dialysis.
+But for certain people with kidney failure, a kidney transplant may be riskier than dialysis.
 Conditions that may prevent you from being eligible for a kidney transplant include:

 - Advanced age

 - Active or recently treated cancer